 Dr. Jolyon Troscianko

 Jolyon is a NERC funded independent research fellow at Exeter University (UK).
 He is the lead author and main coder for the micaToolbox, and a keen developer of camera hardware for calibrated photography, particularly (but not only) UV photography.
 Jolyon works on many different animal systems through a network of collaborations.
-More information can be found on his personal website.
+More information can be found on his personal website and the Exeter Visual Ecology Group website.

 Cedric van den Berg

 Cedric is a postdoctoral research fellow at the University of Queensland, Australia.
 He is an author (together with Jolyon) of the QCPA framework and longtime tester and debugger of the micaToolbox.
 He has specialised in underwater calibrated photography and is a keen developer of lighting solutions.
 His work focuses on the study of defensive colouration using nudibranch molluscs.
 More information can be found on his personal website.

 Collaborators and Contributors